Debbie’s Damn Good Baby Back Ribs

 The original recipe calls for pouring out the braising liquid at the end into a large skillet and reducing the liquid to a thick syrup consistency.
 I have done this several times and just don’t think the home made barbecue sauce has enough flavor.
 I basically skip this step now and just go directly to store bought barbecue sauce.

 Favorite Sauce: Jack Daniel’s Original.
 When they don’t have this, Cattleman’s is a good one.
-I loved their smoky version but only found it once in the stores.
+I loved their smoky version but only found it once in the store.

 Finishing off the ribs.

 You can do this under the broiler, on a gas grill or more preferably over a charcoal grill.
 Slather the ribs with sauce and grill on both side just until the sauce begins to caramelize.
-Take ribs off grill, but into individual servings and toss with some more sauce in a bowl.
+Take ribs off grill, cut into individual servings and toss with some more sauce in a bowl (if you like your ribs saucy like I do).
 And serve.

 Trust me, these ribs fall off the bone and are absolute heaven.
 Cooking them is definitely a process but oh so worth the effort.
 You can cook them the day before up to the grilling part.
 Just warm them up for half an hour in the oven and then grill.